calebschoepp/caleb-www/content/blog/skating-my-way-to-a-new-mindset.md

 In a twist of fate, for the first time in years the outdoor rink by my house was being maintained.
 A saint of a gentleman from the neighborhood was carefully flooding the rink and keeping the shack open every night.
 Pristine ice a two minute walk from my house — what a waste!

 On the encouragement of my family I made a move that was out of character for me.
 I bought some skates, laced up, and hit the rink.
 I was bad.
 Really bad.
 But, something happened that I didn't expect.
 I had a really good time.
 So I kept going back to the rink and I started getting better.
-Although I'm sure this is unsurprising to reader, let me assure you that this was surprising to me — the silly American who could never learn to skate.
+Although I'm sure the idea that skating would make you a better skater is unsurprising to the reader.
+Let me assure you that this was surprising to me — the silly American who could never learn to skate.

 What started as going to the rink once a week turned into going to the rink every night.
 I started playing shinny with people from the neighborhood.
 I started to learn to crossover and skate backwards.
-I wasn't very good — nine year olds could still beat me in a 1-1 game of hockey — but, I could skate!
+I wasn't very good — nine year olds could still beat me in a 1-1 game of hockey — but I could skate!

 My inability to skate had always been a part of my identity.
 A shameful and unhelpful part of my identity, but, a part of it all the same.
 I viewed learning to skate as an attack on my identity.
 Or in other words, my fixed mindset told me that skills are innate and unlearnable.
 I can't skate thus I'll never be able to skate.